Seed of Chucky: Critical reception

-On Rotten Tomatoes, the film holds a 34% approval rating based on 77 reviews, with a weighted average of 4.50/10.
+On Rotten Tomatoes, the film holds a 36% approval rating based on 80 reviews, with a weighted average of 4.60/10.
 The critical consensus reads: "Give Seed of Chucky credit for embracing the increasing absurdity of the franchise — even if the end results really aren't all that funny or entertaining."
 On Metacritic, it has an average score of 46/100, indicating "mixed to average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

+Variety gave the film mostly negative review, writing that "Pic simply isn't funny or frightening enough to expand its appeal beyond core fan base."
+Richard James Havis of The Hollywood Reporter stated that the film lacked a cohesive storyline and scares, writing "This low-concept slasher/horror film suffers from creaky direction, a tatty story line, and -- even worse, considering the genre -- a lack of suspense and shocks."
 Roger Ebert gave the film two stars out of four stating, "Seed of Chucky is actually two movies, one wretched, the other funny."

-Awards
+In the years since its release, Seed of Chucky has received a critical re-evaluation from retrospective critics and fans, praising its performances and themes of sexuality and self-acceptance, often described as "ahead of its time".
+In 2023, Out described the film as a "campy cult classic".

+Accolades

 Sequels

 The film was followed by Curse of Chucky in 2013, Cult of Chucky in 2017, and the TV series Chucky in 2021.